nxp-mcuxpresso/matter/examples/lighting-app/nxp/mw320/README.md

-# Matter MW320 All Clusters Example Application
+# Matter MW320 Lighting Example Application

 The example is based on [Matter](https://github.com/project-chip/connectedhomeip) and the NXP MW320 SDK